candango/automatoes/README.md

 Automatoes is a [Let's Encrypt](https://letsencrypt.org)/[ACME](https://github.com/ietf-wg-acme/acme/) client for advanced users and developers.
 It is intended to be used by anyone because we don't care if you're a robot, a processes or a person.

+Automatoes can be used as a direct replacement to [ManuaLE](https://github.com/veeti/manuale).

 ## Why?

-Bacause Let's Encrypt's point is to be to be automatic and seamless and ManuaLE was great but it was refusing to add new features, fix bugs, refactor things and [as pointed here](https://github.com/veeti/manuale/issues/41), suggested users to find a client being supported.
+Bacause Let's Encrypt's point is to be to be automatic and seamless and ManuaLE was great but it was refusing to add new features, fix bugs, refactor things, and [as pointed here](https://github.com/veeti/manuale/issues/41), suggested users to find a client being supported.

 Well, let's keep the tool being supported and add api for developers create automated processes and features.

-Manuale format and way to do things is awesome, that's why we need the this tool.
+ManuaLE format and way to do things is awesome, that's why we need the this tool.

-## TODO: Rebuild read me from here!!!
+## TODO: Rebuild README from here!!!

 ## Features